-I'm one of the weird ones that didn't mind getting older
+Hi, I'm Debbie - one of the weird ones that didn't mind getting older

 And when you know my story you'll understand why.